michael105/slterm/README.md

    * Several performance and memory related modifications;
      slterm might be the fastest available terminal emulators for X
    * secure mode, option -X: lock all pages into memory, prevent swapping
-	* Gradient custom color palette for colors 0..16
+	* Gradient custom 32 color palette for colors 0..7
-	  (and 0..7, with attributes normal, bold, faint, bold_faint)
+	  (0..7 with attributes normal, bold, faint, bold_faint) and the first 16 background colors.

 Statically linked binary, with all runtime dependencies (3.5M)